Xlient/Cosmos/levels/cosmos/objectives/fork_sample/description.md

 </ul>
 </div>

 “ [GitHub Actions](https://github.com/features/actions) help you automate tasks within your software development life cycle.
 GitHub Actions are event-driven, meaning that you can run a series of commands after a specified event has occurred.
-For example, every time  you push a you can run a script or perhaps deploy an application“ These events trigger a workflow file.
+For example, every time  you push code or open a pull request you can run a script or perhaps deploy an application.
+These events are what triggers a workflow file to run.

 ## Workflows

- A workflow is an automated procedure that you add to your repository in the `.github/` folder.
-They’re made of one or more jobs and can be scheduled or triggered by an event.
+ A workflow is an automated process made of one or more jobs and can be scheduled or triggered by an event.
 As previously mentioned an event is what triggers a workflow, an event could be pushing to a branch, creating a pull request or issue.
 Workflows can also be triggered manually.

 ## Create a workflow file